Numerical analysis of a mixed-dimensional poromechanical model with frictionless contact at matrix-fracture interfaces: Problem statement

 The following initial conditions are imposed on the pressures and matrix porosity:

 and normal flux conservation for $\ol{\q}_f$ is prescribed at fracture intersections not located on the boundary $\partial\Omega$.

 As shown in Figure \ref{fig:d0}, due to surface roughness, the fracture aperture $\ol{d}_f \geq d_0$ does not vanish except at the tips.
-The open space is always occupied by the fluid, which exerts on each side $\aa$ of the fracture the pressure $\ol{p}_f$ appearing in the definition of the contact traction $\ol{\bf T}^{\aa}$.
+The open space is always occupied by the fluid, which exerts on each side $\aa$ of the fracture the pressure $\ol{p}_f$ appearing in the definition of the contact traction $\ol{\bf T}^{\aa}$. {Note that the model is independent of the fracture orientation $\n^+$, since the normal traction $\ol{T}_n$ and the normal jump $\jump{\ol{\bu}}_n$, as well as the equation $\ol{\bf T}_\tau = {\bf 0}$, do not depend on this orientation.}